gafusion/EFIT/INSTALL.rst

     gfortran
     libblas-dev or libopenblas-dev (or libopenblas-serial-dev)
-    liblapack-dev or libopenblas-dev (or libopenblas-serial-dev) (16.04 and older requires non-standard CMake and gfortran versions)
+    liblapack-dev or libopenblas-dev (or libopenblas-serial-dev) (18.04 only builds with libopenblas-dev - not libblas-dev) (16.04 and older requires non-standard CMake and gfortran versions)

 It will also work on Mac with similar libraries (TO DO: list) (can be obtained with